trizoza/CodeClan_Project1_ayeWallet/README.md

 MVP:

 - Create new transactions
-- Display a list of all transactions
+- Display list of all transactions
 - Display total amount spent
 - Display total amount spent by tag